Maurice Ephrussi

 Maurice Ephrussi (18 November 1849 – 29 October 1916) was a French banker and horsebreeder.

 Early life

-Maurice Ephrussi was born on November 18, 1849, in Odessa, Russian Empire.
+Maurice Ephrussi was born on November 18, 1849, in Odessa, in the Russian Empire (present-day Ukraine).
 He was a member of the Ephrussi family.
-His father, Charles Joachim Ephrussi (1792-1864), was a trader in wheat who founded a bank, Ephrussi & Co., and his mother was Henriette Halperson (1822-1888).
+His father, Charles Joachim Ephrussi (1792–1864), was a trader in wheat who founded a bank, Ephrussi & Co., and his mother was Henriette Halperson (1822–1888).
 His elder half-brother, Ignace von Ephrussi, founded a branch of the family bank in Vienna, Austria.

 Career

 With his older brother, Michel Ephrussi, Maurice co-founded a branch of Ephrussi & Co. in Paris, France.

 Equestrian interests

 Maurice Ephrussi and his brother Michel were both involved in the sport of Thoroughbred horse racing.
 Maurice owned Haras du Gazon, a breeding farm in Bazoches-au-Houlme, Orne, Normandy where he bred the outstanding runner and champion sire, Perth.
-Perth's sire was the Ephrussi stallion War Dance who also sired the brilliant filly Roxelane.
+Perth's sire was the Ephrussi stallion War Dance, who also sired the brilliant filly Roxelane.

 In the 1860s, Maurice Ephrussi had acquired Château de Reux near Reux, Calvados, located about 90 km northeast of Haras du Gazon.